Admiration: Behaviours concerning the self

 Witnessing admirable acts has been shown to increase motivation for self-improvement in the domain of witnessed excellence (e.g., sporting performance), but also a more general motivation to work towards achieving one's own life goals.
-Using fMRI, admiration has been shown to be related with higher-level cognitive processes involved in motivation (e.g., planning, pursuit of goals), but also relates to lower-level activating mechanisms, demonstrating that admiration is a physically energising emotion.
+When people feel deep admiration for someone’s virtuous actions, they often experience a strong personal drive to live more meaningfully and to pursue morally good or noble goals themselves.